 A WordPress Theme Framework is an efficient tool that helps developers.
 The market for frameworks is growing, and there is enough room for improvement.
 Expect new players or notably better versions sometime this year.

-In this article, I have only scratched the surface.
-WordPress Theme Frameworks are complex and mighty tools.
+In this beginner’s guide, I have only scratched the surface.
+WordPress Theme Frameworks are sophisticated and mighty tools.
 Are you interested in reading more posts about WordPress frameworks?
 What do you think about them?
 Would you take a look at our suggested frameworks, or do you have another favorite?
 Leave a comment and engage with us!

 Where Should We Send